-Summer is almost over and the return to school and fall sports are only weeks away.
+The return to school and fall sports are always raise tension for parents.
+In fact, all year long the participation of sports worries parents.
 No one wants to see their child injured, but most want to support them playing sports and the pursuit of play.
 Especially with recent concerns about permanent damage in heavy contact sports like football, there are a lot more concerns for injury.
 Just like parents, we want to reduce the number of kids being sidelined from sports-related injuries.
-We’ve pulled together a list to help parents, coaches and young athletes to help prevent common sports injuries.
+We’ve pulled together an injury prevention tips list to help parents, coaches and young athletes to help prevent common fall (or any other season) sports injuries.

 - Take time off.
-It’s been suggested that at least 1 day off per week and at least one month off per year from training for a particular sport to allow the body to recover more readily.
+1 day off per week and at least one month off per year from training for a particular sport to allow the body to recover more readily.

 - Pay attention to weather conditions such as wet, slippery fields that can lead to injuries.